hoekma/redpop/src/demo/README.md

 2. Ensure both windows are visible
 3. npm run demoPublisher

-Observe messages play in the subscriber window.
+Observe messages play in the consumer window.

 Repeat the publisher several times.